Lie symmetry analysis of the two-Higgs-doublet model field equations: 2HDM

 or

-Here, the case \eqref{E:b1m11ne22} substituted into \eqref{E:2HDMansatz} and then into the infinitesimal generator \eqref{E:infGenPoint} results in a 1-dimensional algebra that is present for all\footnote{This corresponds to the fact there are no restricitions on the parameters of the potential in \eqref{E:b1m11ne22}.} potentials, given by the generator
+Here, substituting \eqref{E:b1m11ne22} into \eqref{E:2HDMansatz} and then into the infinitesimal generator \eqref{E:infGenPoint} results in a 1-dimensional algebra that is present for all\footnote{This corresponds to the fact that there are no restrictions on the parameters of the potential in \eqref{E:b1m11ne22}.} potentials, given by the generator